BOPIM: Bayesian Optimization for influence maximization on temporal networks: Bayesian Optimization

+where this maximum is taken over the $N_0+B$ sampled points and depends on the final posterior distribution of $\beta_0$ and $\sigma^2$.

 The steps for the entire algorithm are outlined in Algorithm \ref{alg:app}.
-For a given network $\mathcal G$, diffusion mechanism, seed size $k$, budget $N_0,B$ and shrinkage prior $\mathcal SP$, the algorithm outputs the optimal seed set to maximize the influence spread on $\mathcal G$.
+For a given network $\mathcal G$, diffusion mechanism, seed size $k$, and budget $N_0,B$, the algorithm outputs the optimal seed set to maximize the influence spread on $\mathcal G$.
 We call the method $\mathsf{BOPIM}$ for Bayesian OPtimization for Influence Maximization on temporal networks.